life-itself/tao/ideas/README.md

 ## Primacy of Being

+You can read about the primacy of being [here](https://tao.lifeitself.us/primacy-of-being/).

 ## Middle Way

 Life Itself seeks a middle way, one which synthesises the best qualities of spirituality and pragmatism, engagement and reflection.
 You can read more [here](https://lifeitself.us/2018/06/22/synthesis-and-the-middle-way/).